cecarlsen/dk.cec.plot/README.md

 ## Installment

-This repository is structed as a custom Unity package, so just download the entire thing and place it inside */Packages* in your Unity project.
+This repository is structured as a custom Unity package, so just download the entire thing and place it inside */Packages* in your Unity project.

 ### Package dependencies